maxshuang/maxshuang.github.io/_posts/2024-10-14-Interview-System-Design0.md

 ![highly-available3](/assets/images/post/interview-system-design0/high-available3.png)
 [OrginalLink](https://excalidraw.com/#json=EfritKfDLQ8N317PXYhFx，GMxdb8aTwQEkAtu53ni-mQ)

-9.Next, let's address performance and scalability issues.
+9.**Next, let's address performance and scalability issues**.
 Performance optimization heavily relies on communication.
 Some performance issues can be resolved by improving program efficiency, while others may require increased costs, such as adding cache or CDN.
 It's crucial to confirm through communication whether there's a demand for these solutions.
 Another key point is to avoid adding cache mindlessly.
 Use system metrics, such as API gateway logs or opentrace, to identify bottlenecks causing performance problems in the entire data flow.
 For scalability, consider designing more stateless compute elements on the critical path to reduce the computational load on single roles during request surges.

-10.Moving forward, consider how to decouple different modules of the system, support business-level priorities, meet end-to-end SLAs, implement data tiered storage for cost savings based on the natural 80/20 principle, and ensure service SLAs in geographic service design.
+10.**Moving forward, consider how to decouple different modules of the system**, support business-level priorities, meet end-to-end SLAs, implement data tiered storage for cost savings based on the natural 80/20 principle, and ensure service SLAs in geographic service design.
 These are all valuable discussion topics that can showcase your engineering depth.

 In conclusion, a well-designed system should address and solve problems in layers, tackling one issue at a time.
 This approach allows both parties to focus on a single point, gradually diving deeper from top to bottom, and continuously refining previously designed interfaces and database schemas.
 This way, you are effectively implementing a system that meets the requirements, with all service interactions and storage schemas thoughtfully designed.